Soulphur0/ElytraAeronautics/README.md

 ![howdidwegethere](https://cdn.discordapp.com/attachments/754495868861677628/927174474787348530/2022-01-02_13.19.34.png)
 _"How did we get here?"_

-Furthermore, this mod adds "LOD clouds", these clouds will render as "Fast clouds" when far away from them and as "Fancy clouds" when close to them.
+Furthermore, this mod adds "LOD clouds", these clouds will render as "Fast clouds" when far away from them, and as "Fancy clouds" when close to them.

 ![lodclouds](postResources/lod.GIF)